 Would you be able to handle Summit Plummet?
 That depends.
-If you're overly afraid of heights, my guess is that it would be difficult to overcome your fears.
+If you're overly afraid of heights, it might be difficult to overcome your fears.
 Unlike a roller coaster, which begins at ground level and takes control of the process, Summit Plummet riders have to walk to the 120-foot level (or take the "ski lift" up to the summit) and initiate the descent themselves.

 By the way, Summit Plummet used to reign as the tallest speed slide in the US.
-It's since been eclipsed, however, by a 121-foot slide at Kentucky Kingdom.
-Volcano Bay, a water park that opened in 2017 at Universal Orlando, introduced Ko'okiri Body Plunge, a 125-foot-tall speed slide that starts inside the park's centerpiece Krakatau mountain.
-Because of its increased height (now the reigning US champ), 70-degree angle, and inclusion of a launch capsule (making it the world's tallest slide with that feature), Universal's slide seems way more intense than Summit Plummet.
+It's since been eclipsed, however.
+First, a 121-foot slide, Deep Water Dive at Kentucky Kingdom, barely edged it out.
+Then, Volcano Bay opened in 2017 at Universal Orlando and introduced three slides that decisively top Disney World's ride.
+All three of them, including the Ko'okiri Body Plunge, start at the 125-foot-level inside the park's centerpiece Krakatau mountain.
+Because of their increased height, severe initial drop angles, and the inclusion of launch capsules, Universal's water park attractions seem way more intense than Summit Plummet.